AlaynaCarlin/BlueClient/README.md

 - [12/04/2021]: [created authorization and sign-up]
 - [12/04/2021]: [created nav bar and footer]
 - [12/07/2021]: [created form validation]
+-	[12/10/2021]: Alayna and Renee deployed our Client on Heroku.

 o Login